tonyvict/tp/docs/UserGuide.md

 *   The `INDEX` refers to the index number shown in the displayed person list.
 *   The `LESSON_INDEX` refers to the index number shown in the displayed lesson list.
 *   The `INDEX` and `LESSON_INDEX` **must be a positive integer** 1, 2, 3, …​
-*   Only lessons scheduled on the current date can be marked.

 Examples:
 * `mark 1 lesson/1`